hax/hax.github.com/2015/myth-of-css-frameworks/README.md

  - [为什么会产生 .text-size30 {font-size:30px} (Why the smart guys use .text-size30 {font-size:30px})](http://www.zhihu.com/question/20658520/answer/15770608)
  - [如何看待BEM (BEM is not a new thing)](http://www.zhihu.com/question/21935157/answer/19791915)

+## Requirements of UI component

+ - Not sure what's the best solution
+   * HTC, XBL, BECSS, dead `binding` or `behavior` CSS property...
+   * Server-side managed components like ASP.NET WebForms, JSF, etc.
+   * JavaScript frameworks like Bindows, Ext...too many!
+   * CSS frameworks like Bootstrap, Semantic-UI...
+   * Recent client-side MV* frameworks like Angular, Ember, React, etc.
+   * Polymer

+ - But we definitely need it

 ### How to solve the problem?